jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```

 Cool, huh?

-# Our completed data structure
+#<a name="completed-dict"></a> Our completed data structure

 Now we've corrected our canonical text as much as we need to to differentiate between the various bits of meta-data that we want to capture, and we've created a data structure in memory, our `charters` dictionary, by making 4 passes, each one extending and modifying the dictionary in memory.

 1. create the skeleton
-2. separate out and record dictionary fields for the `summary` and `marginal` lines
+2. separate out the `summary` and `marginal` lines and create dictionary fields for them.
 3. collect and assign footnotes to their respective charters
-4. parse the dates in the `summary` lines, and add them to their respective charters
+4. parse the dates in the `summary` field, and add them to their respective charters

 Print out our resulting dictionary using `pprint(charters)` and you'll see something like this: